-If the owner does return it is better to report the matter to the police rather than to confront the owner at the scene.
-The RSPCA has a 24-hour cruelty hotline on 0300 1234 999.
+If the owner does return, it's better to report the matter to the police rather than to confront the owner at the scene.
+Or the RSPCA has a 24-hour cruelty hotline - call 0300 1234 999.

 If the dog is in medical distress

-If the dog is in distress then your instinct will be to break a window and render first aid to the heat-stricken dog.
+If the dog is in distress, then your instinct will be to break a window and give first aid to the heat-stricken dog.

 However, you should stop and assess the situation first because you could be committing the offence of causing criminal damage if you do so.

-If the police tell you that they will not be able to respond immediately, you should ask their advice as to whether you can break into the car.
-They cannot give permission but there will be a recording of the incident and the fact that you have phoned the police to ask for immediate help – help that they cannot give – will strengthen your case should you feel that you have no choice but to break a window to gain access.
+But if the police tell you that they won't be able to respond immediately, you should ask their advice as to whether you can break into the car.
+They cannot give permission but there will be a recording of the incident and the fact that you've phoned the police to ask for immediate help – help that they cannot give – will strengthen your case if you feel that you have no choice but to break a window to gain access.

 The RSPCA's advice is that if you feel the dog will die unless you take immediate action, then before you break in, you should take as many photographs as you can with your phone.
 You could even video the scene and your actions if you can.